MacGuffin

 TREES

 TREES is the second MacGuffin podcast series, produced to accompany MacGuffin Magazine Nº 12 The Log.
-The six-part series is made by Alix de Massiac with sound design by Nathalie Bruys, mixed by Tom Ruijg.
+The five-part series is made by Alix de Massiac with sound design by Nathalie Bruys, mixed by Tom Ruijg, voice-over by Staci Bu Shea.

 5. THE GRAVE OF THE FORGOTTEN LOAN SHARKS